indexmod/archive/indexmod-encyclopedia.md

 # Manifesto

-The aim of Indexmod Encyclopedia to simplify wiki syntax for a pretty and light format.
-Following checklist explains few steps of creating and editing beautiful articles in Indexmod Encyclopedia.
+The aim of Indexmod encyclopedia to simplify wiki syntax for a pretty and light format.
+Following checklist explains few steps of creating and editing beautiful articles in Indexmod encyclopedia.

 # History